 Now it’s time to spray your hands with pam.

 For real, it makes forming the balls a little easier.
 It also helps to put the mixture in the freezer for about 5-10 minutes before attempting to form balls.
 Otherwise you’re just working with hot, sticky peanut butter and it’s not pretty.
 Matter of fact, if the mixture at any point gets hard to work with, just pop it back in the freezer for a couple minutes.
 Oftentimes the heat of your hands will warm it up quickly.

 Once the mixture is cooled and easy to work with, use a spoon to measure out snack-sized pieces and roll them in your hands to form small balls, placing them on a lined baking sheet.
 The recipe should yield about 20 balls.

-They were a little sloppy at first, so I put them back in the freezer for about 10 minutes and was able to clean them up a little bit afterwards.
+They were a little sloppy at first, so I put them back in the freezer or refrigerator for about 10 minutes and was able to clean them up a little bit afterwards.

 The only ingredient left now is the chocolate, which needs to get melted in the microwave in a medium sized bowl (or using the double boiler technique).
 Then slowly but surely roll each Peanut Butter Ball around in the melted chocolate until fully coated, using a fork to help with that process.

 Once they have all been coated, put the tray of No Bake Peanut Butter Balls back in the freezer for at least another 20 minutes or until the chocolate firms up.
 I always store these in the freezer after making them.
 I like them cold, they last longer, and I don’t have to worry about anything melting.
 It’s probably not necessary though, just my storage preference.

 Alright, let’s take a look at the nutrition for one of these No Bake Peanut Butter Balls (FYI, the full recipe should yield 20):

 - Total Fat: 11.2 g

 - Protein: 3.0 g